 Economic damages compensate for measurable financial losses resulting from the injury:

 Past and Future Medical Expenses: Brain injuries often require emergency treatment, hospitalization, surgery, rehabilitation, ongoing therapy, medications, assistive devices, and home modifications.
-In severe cases, victims need life care plans detailing decades of anticipated medical needs and their associated costs.
+In severe cases, victims need life care plans for future care.

 Lost Wages and Lost Earning Capacity: Many brain injury victims cannot return to their previous employment, either temporarily or permanently.
-Virginia law allows recovery for both wages already lost and the diminished future earning capacity resulting from cognitive, physical, or emotional limitations caused by the TBI.
+Virginia law allows recovery for both wages already lost and the diminished future earning capacity.

 Other Economic Losses: This category includes costs for household services the injured person can no longer perform, transportation to medical appointments, and other quantifiable expenses arising from the injury.